Bullock family: Emigration

-The Rev. Llewellyn Christopher Watson Bullock’s (1866-1936) younger brother, James Arthur Edward (1871-1934) enlisted with the Royal West Kent Regiment in 1892.
+The Rev. Llewellyn Christopher Watson Bullock's (1866–1936) younger brother, James Arthur Edward (1871–1934) enlisted with the Royal West Kent Regiment in 1892.
 In 1893 he married Rachel Anne Stevens in Hythe.
-There were 2 children of that marriage, Margaret Phyllis Myrtle Rachel (b.
-1893) and William Arthur Trevelyan (1895-1915).
+There were 2 children of that marriage, Margaret Phyllis Myrtle Rachel (born 1893) and William Arthur Trevelyan (1895–1915).
 After service in Northern Ireland and the South Africa War, the regiment was deployed to Ceylon (now Sri Lanka) and then to Hong Kong where he was demobilised after distinguished service in 1907 with the Distinguished Conduct Medal and the Queen's and King's South Africa War Medals with the clasps “Witterbergen, Cape Colony and Transvaal”.
 He joined the Civil Service, was appointed MBE in 1919 and a Companion of the Imperial Service Order in 1924.
 He retired to England in 1928 and died in 1934.

 William Arthur Trevelyan Bullock was born (1895) in Enniskillen, Northern Ireland and joined his father in Hong Kong when the family had settled there.
 He volunteered for the Hong Kong Volunteer Corps for 2 years before emigrating to New Zealand where he was employed on a sheep farm outside of Auckland.
 He volunteered for War Service in the New Zealand Expeditionary Force and joined the Auckland Infantry (Territorial) Regiment in January 1915.
 His Regiment landed as part of the combined attacks on Gallipoli on 25 April 1915 at ANZAC Cove, the key objective being to secure the higher ground of Chunuk Bair.

 The attack failed and ANZAC troops dug in near the Cove for months of stalemate trench warfare in terrible conditions - the Turks being in strength and in good positions on higher ground.
 Illness was rampant and even drinking water was hard to come by in baking heat.